Everything You Need To Know About Location Intelligence

 Placer.ai Location Intelligence Software

-Placer.ai’s location intelligence solution uses machine learning and data science to generate accurate foot traffic analytics that allow businesses and civic stakeholders to closely analyze visitation patterns and better understand visitors’ behavior and preferences To ensure privacy, Placer only uses aggregated data that has been stripped of all personal identifiers.
+Placer.ai’s location intelligence solution uses machine learning and data science to generate accurate foot traffic analytics that allow businesses and civic stakeholders to closely analyze visitation patterns and better understand visitors’ behavior and preferences To ensure privacy, Placer works with data it receives after it has been stripped of personal identifiers like names and MAIDs – and only provides its customers with aggregated, statistical information about physical locations.

 Visitation data can be further leveraged when coupled with a host of other datasets provided by the platform, including demographic, behavioral, social, environmental, and business data.
 Placer’s Marketplace allows users to choose the datasets they want to incorporate into their analysis, and seamlessly add them to their dashboards.
 Placer’s platform also includes advanced reports that quickly synthesizes all the relevant location-based information to provide executives with immediate, actionable insights For example, Placer.ai’s Void Analysis report instantly generates a list of the most promising prospective tenants for any shopping center, based on a variety of factors..